sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 2. `m̀ake docker`

 At the finish of this process you will have the Docker PPA installed and a version higher than 20.10.1.

+You must now enable [Docker buildkit](https://docs.docker.com/develop/develop-images/build_enhancements/) as the default builder, to do that you must export a variable in your local environment.

+`export DOCKER_BUILDKIT=1` just place this under your `.bashrc` or `.zshrc` it depends on what shell you are using.

 ### Installing Docker engine and command